co-cart/co-cart/plugins/cocart/readme.txt

 [CoCart](https://cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart)'s customizable REST API for WooCommerce allows you to separate your CMS from your presentation layer, while developers can use the frameworks and tools they love.

+## Filter what you need.
+Get exactly that.

+With CoCart, the client can limit the fields, asking for the exact data needed for the response, nothing more.
+This allows the client have control over their application, and allows the CoCart server to perform more efficiently by only fetching the resources requested.

 ## 🥪 The API

-CoCart provides support for managing the user session, alternative options for doing this task do exist; however, their usage can be limited to applications of the same origin as the WordPress installation.
+CoCart provides support for managing the users session, alternative options for doing this task do exist; however, their usage can be limited to applications of the same origin as the WordPress installation.
 This is due to WooCommerce using cookies to store user session tokens.

 CoCart provides the utilities to change this behavior during any cart request and passes the required information to HTTP Header so it can be cached client-side.
 The use of an HTTP Authorization header is optional allowing users to shop as a guest.

 #### 🛒 Cart API

 Add **simple, variable** and **grouped products** to the cart by **product ID** or **SKU ID**, update cart items individually or in bulk and more.
-The flow is simple and returns an updated cart response every time with all the totals calculated and stock checks done for you making it easier to simply update your **UX/UI**.
+The flow is simple and returns an updated cart response every time with all the totals calculated and stock checks done for you making it easier to simply update your **UX/UI** based on the results.

 #### 🛍️ Products API

 Access products from your store to display how you like including a number of queries to help you filter by product categories, tags, attributes and more.
 You can even get posted reviews all without the need to authenticate.
-All the information you need about a product and it's conditions to help you with your UX/UI development is all provided ready for you.
+All the information you need about a product and it's conditions to help you with your **UX/UI** development is all provided ready for you.

 #### ➕ Extras